We’ve been setting appointments for insurance agents since 2006.

 A few years back, we decided to do a life-specific appointment script in an effort to help agents sell more life insurance.

-The concept seemed solid, however, we quickly learned that these life-specific phone calls performed poorly in comparison to the general insurance review calls we were making.
+The concept seemed solid.
+However, we quickly learned that these life-specific phone calls performed poorly compared to the general insurance review calls we were making.

-When I say they performed “poorly”, I mean, people were almost literally running for the hills.
+When I say they performed “poorly,” I mean people were almost, quite literally, running for the hills.

 Since then, we’ve stuck with the general policy review script.